 Midweek Service Times

-Thursday 10am Holy Communion using the Old English Rite (BCP) with Prayer for Healing (suspended until new Vicar appointed)
+Thursday 10am Holy Communion using the Old English Rite (BCP) with Prayer for Healing (suspended until further notice)

 The aim of the service is to provide a space to be still and quiet in God’s presence.